All Episodes

 It's time to come together.

-So Wrangles upset.
+So Wrangell's upset.

-Does the president hold firm to the assertion that he'll not negotiate when it comes to Obamacare on the full faith and credit of the U.S. or on the government being shut down?
+During the press briefing this afternoon, the CNN correspondent, Brianna Keillor, does the president hold firm to the assertion that he'll not negotiate when it comes to Obamacare on the full faith and credit of the U.S. or on the government being shut down.

-Some of the ideas that we've seen this morning when it comes to sort of demanding ransom to try to, you know, rally Tea Party members in exchange for opening the government or raising the debt ceiling, that's not acceptable.
+Some of the ideas that we've seen this morning when it comes to sort of demanding ransom to try to rally Tea Party members in exchange for opening the government or raising the debt ceiling, that's not acceptable, and it has not been through this whole process.

 Reopening the government and extending the debt ceiling, that's acceptable.

-So uh according to Carney, the only acceptable Boehner proposal would be surrender.
+So, according to Carney, the only acceptable Boehner proposal would be surrender.

 And if they hang in long enough, they'll get that.

-And if they don't get that, they'll just they'll start piling on it'd be worse than Confederates.
+And if they don't get that, they'll just start piling.

-But they'll come up with uh something.
+But they'll come up with something.

 On the Senate floor, Senator John McCain has had enough.